 Dorsey Kaufmann is an Information Designer pursuing her Masters of Fine Arts in Illustration and Design.
 Dorsey examines the most effective and purposeful means of data communication, evaluates the ways in which people receive and understand information about environmental quality and the potential exposure to contaminants near hazardous waste sites, and how design incites more informed citizens and behavioral changes.
 She is interested in the way art can work across disciplines, communicate information in a more experiential and community-integrated way, and build public participation and relationships.
 Dorsey designed the branding, website, promotional materials, and kit packaging for Project Harvest.
 She also plays a key role in the ideation and implementation of the project's data sharing events that include both traditional data-vis and non-traditional art installations to communicate participant sample data.
 Through more experimental forms of data sharing, she hopes build a dialogue around the many factors that impact environmental data-sets and how these factors directly affect people’s body, health, and environment.
 More of her work can be found on her website.

-AJ Moses is a second year PhD student pursuing a degree in Soil and Water Sciences.
+AJ Moses is a third year PhD student pursuing a degree in Soil and Water Sciences.
 For Project Harvest, he will work on testing water and soil samples for the presence of microbes, such as fecal coliforms.
 Arthur is interested in examining the prevalence of harmful bacteria in community harvested water and how those organisms will ultimately impact peoples' health through soil and plants.
 He completed his undergraduate work at the University of Maryland-College Park (UMD), earning a B.S in Geographical Sciences.
 His emphasis at UMD was in sustainability and development, and while there he worked on mapping and improving the roads and bike share lanes around campus.